 Then she gave him a "good day" and with a glance she laughed, 1290 and as she stood she astonished him with the strength of her words: "May He that praises the sport of speech reward you!
 But since you are Gawain, it gives me much to think over."
 "Why so?" the knight then eagerly asked her, afraid that he had failed in the form of his conversation.
 1295 But "God bless you!
-For this reason," carefreely she replied, "that one so good as Gawain the gracious, who encompasses all courtesy within himself, and at once he let her go.

-could have lingered so long with a lady without craving a kiss, as a courteous knight, by some tactful turn that their talk had led to."
-1300 Then said Gawain, "Very well, as you wish.
-I will kiss at your command, as suits a knight, and more, to not displease you, so plead it no longer."
+For this reason," carefreely she replied, "that one so good as Gawain the gracious, who encompasses all courtesy within himself, could have lingered so long with a lady without craving a kiss, as a courteous knight, by some tactful turn that their talk had led to."
+Then said Gawain, "Very well, as you wish.
+1300 I will kiss at your command, as suits a knight, and more, to not displease you, so plead it no longer."
 She came near there and caught him in her arms, 1305 and down delicately bending dearly she kissed him.
 They courteously commended each other to Christ.
 Without more to do, through the door she departed, and he rose up in haste and got ready at once.
-He called to his chamberlain, and chose his clothes, 1310 and goes forth when clothed all gladly to Mass.
+4040 He called to his chamberlain, and chose his clothes, 1310 and goes forth when clothed all gladly to Mass.
 Then he went to a meal that was meant for him, and made merry all day, till the moon arose for games.
-Never so happily engaged 1315 between two worthy dames, the youthful and the aged; this knight's laughs roared like flames.
+4045 Never so happily engaged 1315 between two worthy dames, the youthful and the aged; this knight's laughs roared like flames.
 And meanwhile the lord of the land to his delight was outside, hunting by forest and field after hinds that were barren.
-1320 When the sun began to slope he had slain such a number of does 1020 and other deer one might doubt it was true.
+1320 When the sun began to slope he had slain such a number of does 10-0 and other deer one might doubt it was true.
 Then the fierce folk at last came flocking in, and they quickly assembled a collection of those they killed.
-There the master hastened with a handful of his men, 1325 gathered together those greatest in fat 10_0 and had them ripped open rightly, as the rules require.
+There the master hastened with a handful of his men, 1325 gathered together those greatest in fat 10-0 and had them ripped open rightly, as the rules require.
 Some there examined the insides, searching around, and two fingers' width of fat they found in the leanest.
-3 shaved it with a sharp knife and cut away the grease;
+Next they slit from the top of the chest, seized the stomach, 1330 shaved it with a sharp knife and cut away the grease; next ripped the four limbs off and tore off the hide.
+Then they broke open the belly, removed the bowels, nimbly flipping them afor as well as the flash in a knot nimbly flinging them afar, as well as the flesh in a knot;